 8. Penal System Reform Act, Cap.
-139 - (Cont'd) (b) delete the following:

-"by an amendment to the Juvenile Offenders Act to raise the age of criminal responsibility; and for connected and incidental purposes.".
+139 - (Cont'd) "by an amendment to the Juvenile Offenders Act to raise the age of criminal responsibility; and for connected and incidental purposes.".

 In section 2 delete the definition of "custodial sentence" and substitute the following: